Dr. Tanya Kevorkian

 Baroque Piety: Religion, Society, and Music in Leipzig, 1650-1750 (Ashgate Press, 2007)

-Music and Urban Life in Baroque Germany (forthcoming, University of Virginia Press, 2020)
+Music and Urban Life in Baroque Germany (University of Virginia Press, October 2022)

-National Endowment for the Humanities Fellowship, academic year 2012-13, toward thecompletion of Weddings, Rumbles, and Tower Guards: Music and Urban Life in Baroque Germany.
+National Endowment for the Humanities Fellowship, academic year 2012-13, toward the completion of Music and Urban Life in Baroque Germany.

-“Town Musicians in Bach’s Family and Musical Life,” in Stephen Rose, ed., Bach in Context (forthcoming, Cambridge University Press, 2020).
+“Town Musicians in Bach’s Family and Musical Life,” in Stephen Rose, ed., Bach in Context (Cambridge University Press, 2024).